 Craft Beer in Ocean City bars

-Want craft beer from around the region?
-Stop by Taphouse on 45th St. or Pizza Tugos in West OC for some of the best selections of any Ocean City bars.
-If you want karaoke, sing your heart out at Sandbar on 33rd St. If you want to try to last 8 seconds on a mechanical bull, ride over to Cowboy Coast on 17th.
-If you want an Irish experience, Duffy’s Finnegan’s in the Princess Bayside, Shenanigan’s and Kirby’s are just a few of your options.
+Want craft beer that’s local to the region?
+Stop by the Taphouse on 45th St. or Pizza Tugos in West OC for some of the best selections of any Ocean City bars.
+If you want karaoke, sing your heart out at the Sandbar on 33rd St. If you want to try to last eight seconds on a mechanical bull, ride over to Cowboy Coast on 17th.
+If you want an Irish experience, Duffy’s Tavern, Shenanigan’s and Kirby’s are just a few of your options.

 Finding a bar with a sweet spot isn’t always the easiest thing to do.
 Some places can feel too loud, or too clique-y or too corporate, whitewashed of the natural charm that you expect in a dark tavern.